Yueyang Hunan, China Travel Guide

 Various temples and Buddhist monasteries exist in and around Yueyang.
 These sites offer a peaceful retreat.

-The Revolutionary Martyrs A Memorial garden, as an illustration, honors those who contributed to local revolutionary history.
+The Revolutionary Martyrs A Memorial garden, for example, honors those who contributed to local revolutionary history.

-While much of the city has a modern appearance, some areas with history retain traditional-style buildings.
+While much of the city has a modern appearance, some areas rich in history retain traditional-style buildings.

-Given its strategic location, the city has a military history.
+Given its key position, the city has a military history.
 The historical context of its port and river trade forms part of its factory legacy.

 Most significant archaeological finds reside within the Yueyang Museum.
 Visible ancient ruins are not a main tourist attraction in the city itself.